DNBbank/getting-started/README.md

 app and you will get the credentials needed.
 Each of the examples has documentation on how to configure it with the credentials.

+### Configuring the credentials

+If you put the credentials in a `.env` file in the root directory it will work for all the examples except postman.
+It is also possible to put the `.env` file in the directory of the example you want to run.
+See [.env.example][] for a template for the `.env` file.

 ## Steps to your first API call
 ### 1. Generate the AWS signing V4 headers
 You need to use [AWS Signing V4][] to sign all requests towards our APIs.
 Every piece of